 Language.
 Loki falls right in the middle of the two other Marvel shows.
 I count 2 swear words in the first episode (h-e-double-hockey-sticks and d@mmit) (along with multiple low level insults like jackass, idiots, and imbecile).
 For episode 2, I count 4 language instances (h-e-double-hockey-sticks, d@mn, sh!t and d@mmit).

 Adult Themes.
 What is not included in this Loki TV-14 rating is adult themes.
 And this is where a little more parental guidance may be needed.
 There is a scene with obvious alcohol consumption by a character (along with the line “I hope it’s a double”) but no obvious side effects.
 There’s also a scene where Loki’s clothing is entirely disintegrated with a strategic placement of a robot and some camera angles to infer brief nudity (this is totally for the Tom Hiddleston fandom shock factor).

 But other than heavy adult dialogue from Loki’s character (aka long winded), pretty mild themes for the first two episodes.
 But I’m sure Marvel has a few surprises in store for fans.
 So be sure to stay tuned here for show updates if anything obscene comes up.

-Episode 3, Episode 4 and Episode 5 Update: Nothing unpredictable for this episode.
+Episode 3, Episode 4, Episode 5, Episode 6 Update: Nothing unpredictable for this episode.
 Violence and swear words on par with previous episodes.
 Episode 4 does have one end credit scene.